 Events to check out:

-- Festival in the Park: From painting and glasswork from local artists to live music, a children's art area, food vendors, and more, this Freedom Park event has been a neighborhood tradition for more than 50 years.
+- Festival in the Park: From painting and glasswork from local artists to live music, a children's art area, food vendors, and more, this Freedom Park event has been a neighborhood tradition since 1964.

 - Carolina Renaissance Festival: Go back to medieval times with this annual fall festival, which includes everything from an artists' market to juggling, dancing, live jousting tournaments, and the obligatory turkey legs.

 - The Great Pumpkin Fest: Head to the Carowinds amusement park for fall-themed fun Saturdays and Sundays from late September through Halloween weekend.
 Activities include a hay bale maze, costume parade, rides, and family games.